ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 ## 1 Before We Start

-**Arm-2D is not a GUI.** It lacks many key elements to be called GUI, such as the element tree, the message processing, a rich set of controls, the support for interactive input devices, and a GUI designer.
+**Arm-2D is not a GUI.** To be called GUI, it lacks many critical components, such as the element tree, the message processing, a rich set of controls, the support for interactive input devices, and a good-to-have GUI designer.

 If possible, I hope that no one would have to use Arm-2D directly to create GUI applications.
 However, under the pressure of cost, there are always some embedded products developing GUI applications in resource-constrained environments (e.g. 64K Flash, 12K RAM etc.).
 Meanwhile, although some devices have relatively richer resources, the application software is often too big to reserve sufficient memory for a decent GUI stack.
 Supporting GUI application in resource constraint environments is a world "forgotten" by most of the mainstream embedded GUI stacks.